 This country is rated as the joint third most likely country in Europe unlikely to speak a foreign language.
 Only 31% of the population as of this day speaks a second language in the UK.
 The British royal family speaks French and German.
 Queen Elizabeth II, Prince Charles, and Prince William are fluent in both French and German.

-Let us take a look at some of the languages of UK that are spoken today.
+Let us take a look at some of the languages of the UK that are spoken today.

 Available stats show that the population that speaks English in the UK is 58 million people.
 There is no law existing that makes it English the official language but it is the de-facto language because it is understood by the majority and it is used in official quarters in the UK.

 This language is most strongly represented in England.
-On getting to Northern Scotland and Wales; you are going to come across the minority languages of UK.
+On getting to Northern Scotland and Wales; you are going to come across the minority languages of the UK.

 The Indigenous Languages of the UK

-English was not the predominant language of the UK from inception.
-The French language was the lord over all other languages after the Norman Invasion of 1066, English was relegated to the background.
+English was not the predominant language of the UK from its inception.
+The French language was the lord over all other languages after the Norman Invasion of 1066, and English was relegated to the background.

 All public service signs are in both English and Welsh.
 This language is facing the serious challenge of going into extinction because only 19% of the population speaks the language.
 However, it is believed that the laws in favor of the language will stem the tide in its favor.

 Other Indigenous Languages

 There is some other minor indigenous language that is spoken in the UK today.
 There is the Angloromani dialect which has over 90,000 speakers.
 Then the Scottish Gaelic dialect has an estimated 87,000 speakers.
 The Shelta dialect has an estimated 16,700 native speakers.
 There is Irish language that has 5,730 Irish speakers.
 There are about 600 people who are proud speakers of the Cornish dialect.

 Top 10 Immigrant Languages of the UK